curiouselectric/Lapse-O-Matic/README.md

 * DEBUG_FLAG - See debug info on serial port (0 (OFF) or 1 (ON))
 * DEBUG_PHOTO - See debug info on serial port (0 (OFF) or 1 (ON))

-*Note: Spaces and equals signs are ignored in the parser, so does not matter how many spaces there are.*
+*Note: Spaces can be used in the WIFI SSID.
+Do not use spaces around the equals sign.*

 ## Solar Power